Work Assist: helping employees stay in work

 - specialised equipment to help staff do their job

-You may be eligible for assistance under Work Assist if you:
+You may be eligible for employment support and assistance under Work Assist if you:

 - have worked an average of at least 8 hours a week over the last 13 weeks